5 Documentation

 Help file

-Previewing the development documentation is a great way to verify the content in each .Rd file meets expectations.
+Previewing the development versions of our documentation is a great way to verify the content in each .Rd file meets our expectations.

 5.1.4 @examples

-@examples are unique because they include executable code demonstrating how a function works.
-In the Posit Workbench IDE, @examples are especially helpful because they come with a ‘single click’ hyperlink (the @examples from ggplot2::aes() are below):
+@examples are unique because they include executable code that demonstrates how a particular function works.
+In the Posit Workbench IDE, @examples are especially helpful because they come with a clickable hyperlink (the @examples from ggplot2::aes() are below):

 (a) Run examples hyperlink